-What should I bring to court?
+What Should I bring with me to my trial?

 If your trial will be held at the courthouse you need to bring the trial record and any documents that you added to the trial record with you to trial, including your updated financial statements.
 Look at rule 13 of the Family Law Rules for the rule about updating your financial statements.